smhurf/smhurf/README.md

 🔭 I’m a geospatial professional currently working in the remote sensing industry
 🌱 I’m currently learning Data Science
 👯 I enjoy problem solving and automating as many simple tasks as possible
 💬 Ask me about anything spatial
-📫 How to reach me: shimei.he@protonmail.com
 😄 Pronouns: She/Her
 ⚡  Mostly working on python and jupyter notebook